Experienced Personal Injury Lawsuit Attorneys Serving Victims across Connecticut

 One important factor to note is that a study from the research team at Vanderbilt University found that apology laws do not stop medical malpractice lawsuits.
 Previously, it was thought that malpractice lawsuits arose out of anger and confusion – due to a lack of communication.

-However, the research shows that physicians protected by apology laws had a higher chance of a lawsuit and increased average payment amount when an apology is rendered.
+However, the research shows that physicians protected by apology laws had a higher chance of a lawsuit and an increased average payment amount when an apology is rendered.
 For surgeons, the apology law did not affect the probability of a claim in any way.

 For Malpractice: Decrease in Claims, Increase in Payouts